mdomlop/sskit/man/sskit.1.md

 # DESCRIPTION

-SSTools is made up of several small programs that work together, functioning as one.
+SSKit is made up of several small programs that work together, functioning as one.

 ## Currently main tools